Zetison/ASIGA/README.md

 - Sound soft boundary condition (BC = 'SSBC')
 - Neumann-Neumann boundary condition (BC = 'NNBC')
-- Neumann boundary condition (BC = 'NBC') where the latter option is used for simulating manufactored solutions
+- Neumann boundary condition (BC = 'NBC') where the latter option is used for simulating manufactured solutions

 ## Additional parameters
 In the getDefaultTaskValus.m file the addional parameters are described and set to some default values: